ivarref/gunicorn-swarm/README.md

 # gunicorn-swarm

-Try to run [Gunicorn](http://gunicorn.org/) as a [Docker swarm](https://docs.docker.com/engine/swarm/) service.
+Try to run [Gunicorn](http://gunicorn.org/) as a [Docker swarm service](https://docs.docker.com/engine/swarm/).
 As far as I know this does not currently work correctly.
-I had the exact same problem with [dockercloud/haproxy](https://github.com/docker/dockercloud-haproxy).
+I had the exact same problem using Gunicorn with [dockercloud/haproxy](https://github.com/docker/dockercloud-haproxy).
 The default `sync` worker process is used in the following.

 There seems to be two errors (in the form of race conditions) at play here.